-Now more than ever, customers want to feel special, pampered and valued.
-Make sure everyone from reception to IT to sales knows how to get your customers the help they need.
+Now more than ever, customers want to feel acknowledged, respected, and valued.
+Ensure everyone from reception to IT to sales knows how to get your customers the help they need.
 Cultivating good customer service skills is critical to delivering a positive consumer experience.

 Make it your goal to shock people with amazing service.
 Give them more than they expect, surprise them with contests or prizes, send thank you cards, follow-up, and endear them with personal touches.

-- Be more than a voice on the phone: Anytime there is a chance to build a one-on-one relationship with a customer, take it.
+Any time there is a chance to build a one-on-one relationship with a customer, take it.
 If someone tells you their situation, take notes.
 Being remembered is a big deal to people (and having to repeat the same info over and over is annoying).